 In this paper we construct a shape space of medial ball representations from given shape training data using methods of Computational Geometry and Statistics.
-The ultimate goal is to employ the shape space as prior information in supervised segmentation algorithms for 3D voxel data.
-The construction of the shape space, the statistics of the training data, and their subsequent use in segmentation require up-to-date, respectively novel, methods to standardize the medial ball representation of the shape space.
-Aside from novel methods the whole pipeline of shape space, statistics, and segmentation is novel to the best of our knowledge.
+The ultimate goal is to employ the shape space as prior information in supervised segmentation algorithms for complex geometries in 3D voxel data.
+For this purpose, a novel representation of the shape space (i.e., medial ball representation) is worked out and its implications on the whole segmentation pipeline are studied.
+Such algorithms have wide applications for industrial processes and medical imaging, when data are recorded under varying illumination conditions, are corrupted with high noise or are occluded.